Pre-training with Meta Learning for Chinese Word Segmentation: Experiment

 \subsection{Low-Resource Settings}

-To better explore the downstream generalization ability of PTM-CWS, we perform experiments on the downstream WTB criterion in low-resource settings.
-Specifically, we randomly sample a given rate of instances from the training set and fine-tune PTM-CWS on the down-sampled low-resource training set.
-The performance of models at different sampling rates is evaluated on the same test set and reported in Table~\ref{tbl:exp-low-resource}.
+To better explore the downstream generalization ability of \textsc{Meta}\textsc{Seg}, we perform experiments on the downstream WTB criterion in low-resource settings.
+Specifically, we randomly sample a given rate of instances from the training set and fine-tune the pre-trained \textsc{Meta}\textsc{Seg} model on down-sampling training sets.
+These settings imitate the realistic low-resource circumstance where human-annotated data is insufficient.

-Results show that PTM-CWS outperforms BERT-Base at every sampling rate.
-The margin is larger when the sampling rate is lower and reaches 6.20\% on 1\% sampling rate.
-This demonstrates that PTM-CWS can generalize better on the new criterion in the low-resource settings.
+The performance at different sampling rates is evaluated on the same WTB test set and reported in Table~\ref{tbl:exp-low-resource}.
+Results show that \textsc{Meta}\textsc{Seg} outperforms BERT-Base at every sampling rate.
+The margin is larger when the sampling rate is lower, and reaches 6.20\% on 1\% sampling rate.
+This demonstrates that \textsc{Meta}\textsc{Seg} could generalize better on the downstream criterion in low-resource settings.